Sahi Script Editor

 Windowsmode is used to run a script which runs on windows for desktop only.

-Genericmode is used to run a script when _setMode already defined in the script.
+Genericmode is used to run a script when mode is already specified in the script using _setMode.

 - Select the browser from the dropdown.
 This lists all the browsers configured on your machine.
 In case you are providing multiple nodes for distributed playback, this will list browsers from all nodes.
 One can choose more than one browser to run the script/suite in.